Import Clearance Services

 How much does it cost to hire an import customs broker?

-The price of an import declaration depends among others on:
+The price of an import declaration depends on several things, some of which are negotiable and others which aren’t.

 What information is needed for import customs clearance service?